ZzzCrazyPig/proxysql_groupreplication_checker/README.md

 #### Features

 - Read-Write split
-- Switch over automatic when single write node failure
+- Automatic switch over when single write node fail

 #### Limitations

-- MGR(MySQL Group Replication) run in multi-primary Mode
+- MGR must run in multi-primary Mode
 - Only one node to be write node at a time

 ### Configuration